 Fancy Your Own ‘Experience Of A Lifetime?’

 Now that you’ve heard all about it, we’re sure you’d love to have a go?
 Well, now you can!
 The amazing people at JST have offered us some additional places aboard their Tall Ships in 2019 at subsidised prices which we’d love to offer to our fantastic supporters.
-The available dates and destinations are listed below including links so you can find out more.
-If you’d love to get on board, please get in touch with us here to book your place.
+If you’d love to get on board, please get in touch with us here for more details and to book your place.
 Once we’ve confirmed there’s an available place(s), you can then make your payment to FYF after which JST will complete your booking.
 Please note all crew members are responsible for their own travel and insurance costs.